stoermelder/vcvrack-packone/docs/Strip.md

 ### MODE

 STRIP can be configured which modules will be considered as managed.
 By default STRIP handles all modules left and right of itself, but the MODE-button allows you to toggle to left-only or right-only.
-Which modules are affected is shown by the LEDs next to the direction-triangles on the panel.
+Which modules are affected is shown by the triangle-shaped LEDs on the panel.

 ### ON, OFF, RAND

 The sections ON, OFF and RAND provide CV control of options only available in the context menu of modules: ON and OFF triggers "Disable" with different modes, RAND triggers "Randomize".

 **Disclaimer: Please keep in mind that both functions "Disable" and "Randomize" were not designed to be controlled by CV or modulated at audio rate.
-Please do not contact the developers of Rack or any modules when unexpected behaviour occurs or high CPU usage is noticeable.**
+Please do not contact the developers of Rack or any modules if unexpected behavior occurs or high CPU usage is noticeable.**

 ![STRIP RAND](./Strip-rand.gif)